 Tetbury is such a special place and is known as a "architectural gem" with many of the houses still looking as they did 300 years ago.

-Our picture shows the Market Hall.
+Our picture shows the 17th-Century Market House.

 Westonbirt - The National Arboretum

 Four miles south is Westonbirt Arboretum home to one of the nations finest collections of trees, 15000 of them including Redwoods and rare Acers.
 There is a 40 foot high tree top walkway plus 17 miles of footpaths, a perfect way to relax.

 A beautiful picnic spot on the Cotswold Way.
 At 800 feet the views over the River Severn and distant Brecon Beacons can be spectacular.
 Also a good spot for sunsets.

 Best known as the home of the Wildfowl and Wetlands Trust's Slimbridge Reserve, which was started by Sir Peter Scott.
 A nature reserve for birdwatchers but also for other wildlife.

 International horse trial three day event in early May at the Badminton Estate.

 Woodchester Mansion is a Grade I listed Victorian Gothic house hidden in a beautiful valley.
 It is an unfinished building.
 On open days its well worth taking a guided tour, particularly if you are interested in construction, architecture, carvings or bats.